seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 a systemic event, `e` the event in one line, `d` its date, `dclass` who established the date (below), `src` the address that established it, `next` the next-attempt date where §6a sets one.
-**`oi` is the positioning memory of §5 step 6.** Both are additive within v2, fields not applicable are omitted and never nulled, and a field leaves only by a version this file names.
+**`oi` is the positioning memory of §5 step 6.** Both are additive within v2, fields not applicable are omitted and never nulled, and a field leaves only by a version this file names. **`ts` is written on the exchange lane alone** — the moment of its read, against which that lane's staleness is judged (§6a); every other lane omits it.

 **The first run under this revision migrates a v1 file, once.** Every `items` entry of type `catalyst` whose date has not passed and whose `dclass` is not `none` becomes a `horizon` entry;